SoFi Round-Up Repayment

 User Research

-During my research, I kept seeing the same pattern in success stories: borrowers found that chipping away at the principal could shave years off their loan terms.
+During research, I kept seeing the same pattern in success stories from Reddit: borrowers found that chipping away at the principal could shave years off their loan terms.
 This proved that small actions can lead to a big impact over time.

 How might we help people feel less stressed about collecting that “extra” amount while they are already dealing with heavy monthly payments?